MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-sharing(photon)-ch1.md

 ![Module3Chapter1step7bim](images/module3chapter1step7bim.PNG)

 4. Once that is done, return to your applications page and you should see something similar to the picture below.
 Click on the application ID and copy it.
-Paste is somewhere you can easily access.
+Paste it somewhere you can easily access.

 ![Module3Chapter1step8im](images/module3chapter1step8im.PNG)

 5. Create a new unity project and name it HLSharingProject.
 For instructions on how to create a new Unity project, please refer to [the Base Module's "Create Unity Project" section](https://docs.microsoft.com/en-us/windows/mixed-reality/mrlearning-base-ch1#create-new-unity-project).

 6. Once the project loads, click on the Assets Store tab, as shown in the image below.
-Then, in the search box highlighted in the image below, type in PUN, and select the Photon PUN 2 - FRE" asset from the search results.
+Then, in the search box highlighted in the image below, type in PUN, and select the Photon PUN 2 - FREE" asset from the search results.

 ![Module3Chapter1step10im](images/module3chapter1step10im.PNG)